 Breast cancer, leukemia, and other metastatic cancers are occasionally discovered during an eye evaluation.
 In addition to brain cancer mentioned above, melanoma and basal cell carcinoma (skin cancer) can be detected, and eye doctors can also diagnose lymphoma and other eye tumors.
 Eye exams save lives.

 Recent studies show that a non-invasive and precise imaging device called Octa (optical coherence tomography angiography) can signal the presence of eye changes associated with Alzheimer's disease.
 Because the retina is in many ways an extension of the brain, the altered blood vessels at the back of the eye offer a glimpse into the changes taking place within the brain.

 Parkinson's Disease can often be misdiagnosed as its early symptoms are characteristic of other conditions.
 Research has shown that subtle eye tremors, an early Parkinson's marker, could be detectable using advanced eye exam technology.
 One day soon, practitioners may send patients to an eye doctor to test for this and other diseases.

 Your Eye Doctor's Appointment Could Change Your Life

-So the next time you visit Dr. Jeffrey C. Johnson at Artisan Optics in Boise, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
-Dr. Jeffrey C. Johnson can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
+So the next time you visit Jeffrey C. Johnson, O. D. at Artisan Optics in Boise, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
+Jeffrey C. Johnson, O. D. can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
 By knowing that you're at risk for a certain disease, you can take precautions early on and manage the condition as needed.
 After all, an ounce of prevention is worth a pound of cure.